-So, what is a major in college?
-Again, a major is a specialization that an undergraduate student commits to.
+So, what is a major in university?
+Again, a major is a specialization that an undergraduate student commits to with a specific focus on a field of study.
+This major meaning in education is important because it determines the bulk of the coursework that a student will complete and will often influence their future career options.
 “Commitment” is key as students, in general, are required to declare and commit to a particular area of specialization to graduate.
 If they do not declare their commitment to a program, they will likely be relegated to a lower division standing or be advised to major in some specific field.
 Those who do not wish to major in a specific field may choose to have a general-sounding major like liberal arts or general studies.
 In that respect, there are universities that allow students to create their own majors.

 However, most universities and colleges “force” students to sign up for an available major program within a certain time frame.
 In the U.S., majors are often declared before the start of the junior year or the end of the sophomore year.
 This is after completing the required general education courses.

 A major is, in essence, a set of core classes within a study area or subject matter.